Environment

 • (Notes) 1.
 Scope 1 emissions are calculated using gasoline consumption of company-owned vehicles.
 Scope 2 emissions are calculated using power and heat consumption of offices.

 • 2.
-Electricity and heat consumption corresponding to Scope 2 emissions haves been set to “−” from FY2021 onward given that the Company has purchased the Certificate of Green Power and Heat.
+Electricity and heat consumption corresponding to Scope2(Market-based Method) emissions haves been set to “−” from FY2021 onward given that the Company has purchased the Certificate of Green Power and Heat.

 Environmental Data